Caligwara/EXCEL-SALES-ANALYSIS-/README.md

 The top 3 products are Barista Espresso, Gourmet brewed coffee and Brewed Chai tea While Biscotti, Regular syrup and sugar free syrup are the bottom 3 products being sold.

+From this report, Hell's Kitchen has the highest revenue at the month of June at $56,9 follows suit at
+Lower Manhattan store's has a monthly revenue of in the month of June.

+## Conclusion/Recommendations